All Episodes

 There may be arguments against it, which I'm unaware of, but we've been asking for either a thumbs up or a thumbs down for weeks now, and it hasn't happened.

-Now we translate this for you.
+Now, let me translate this for you.

-But apparently they do it in Saudi Arabia.
+But apparently, they do it in Saudi Arabia.

-Apparently they're doing it around other places around the world.
+Apparently, they're doing it around other places around the world.

-Now, the government's in charge, Obama has said so.
+Obama has said so.

 So this is another instance, or at least Hofmeister is saying, well, you know, we got this thing not invented here.

-And so the he's basically describing a bureaucratic maze here that everybody's having to run.
+He's basically describing a bureaucratic maze here that everybody's having to run.

-Uh he says, I don't know what the arguments against it are, but we've been asking for either a thumbs up or a thumbs down for weeks now, and it hasn't happened.
+He says, I don't know what the arguments against it are, but we've been asking for either a thumbs up or a thumbs down for weeks now, and it hasn't happened.

-So nobody's getting back to them on the idea here to uh separate the oil from the water, cleanse the water, and put it back in.
+So nobody's getting back to them on the idea here to separate the oil from the water, cleanse the water, and put it back in.

 Later, Candy Crowley interviewed the former Homeland Security Advisor to George W. Bush Fran Townsend about the oil spill.

-She said you laughed when he talked about if this is just something that was not invented here.
+She said, you laughed when he talked about if this is just something that was not invented here.

-NIH, is that something you're familiar with?
+Is that something you're familiar with?

-And so, what is the most recent experience with a catastrophe of this size, especially in the Gulf, and that was Katrina.
+And so what is the most recent experience with a catastrophe of this size, especially in the Gulf, and that was Katrina.

 What it looks very much like is the U.S. government is playing the playbook from Katrina.

-That's the big catastrophe they know, and this is a very different catastrophe.
+And this is a very different catastrophe.

 Fascinating.